How Music Got Free: Reviews and responses

 The Washington Post published an article by writer Louis Bayard praising the book, with Bayard commenting that he found the work "whip-smart, superbly reported, and indispensable".
 Bayard additionally stated that technology has created a period of "uneasy times, and no one should go too easy on himself", finding the recent trends troubling himself.
 Kirkus Reviews ran a praising response to the book, with it labeled as a "propulsive and fascinating portrait of the people who helped upend an industry and challenge how music and media are consumed".

+Documentary

+In June 2024, a two-part documentary based on Witt's book was released.
+Directed by Alex Stapleton, it features interviews with musical artists Eminem, Timbaland, and former record executive Jimmy Iovine.

+The Guardian reviewer writes: "Today, everyone knows just how bad a thing that turned out to be for the music industry, nearly destroying it by the early 2000s.
+What most people don't know, however, is the story behind the people who created the technology that made this revolution possible, as well as the group of kids who first figured out how to use its tools so enticingly.
+That’s the tale told by a thought-provoking and highly entertaining new docuseries titled How Music Got Free."